drrrho/net-async-digitalocean-perl/README.md

     $f->on_done( sub { my $d = shift;
                        warn "droplet $d->{droplet}->{name} ready (well, almost)"; } );

-Futures can also combined in various ways; one extremely useful is to wait for several actions to complete in one go:
+Futures can also be combined in various ways; one extremely useful is to wait for several actions to complete in one go:

     Future->wait_all(